AnaZ083c/configs/README.md

 **NOTE:** The first run might take a while because the plugins are auto-installing and you might get some error messages displayed, but that's okay.

 Once everything is done installing (you should see a list of packages on the left side pane).
 When you get that, simply quit neovim, reopen it, and run `:PackerSync` to make sure all packages are installed and up to date.

+**NOTE:** To get you started with using this specific NeoVim config, this [How-To-Use guide for this specific config](./.config/nvim/README.md) may come in handy.

 ## 2. Tmux
 **Install tmux**